RedisLabs/redislabs-docs/content/platforms/pks/_index.md

         - **Password** -enter a password and record it for the next steps.
         - Click **Activate**.

-1. We will now conduct a simple database connectivity test using Telnet.
+1. Do a simple database connectivity test using Telnet.
     1. Find the Kubernetes services automatically created for your Redis Enterprise database

         ```src
         kubectl get service -l app=redis-enterprise-bdb
         ```

-        A typical response will list all database services in the cluster, for example:
+        A typical response lists all database services in the cluster, for example:

         ```src
-        NAME                TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)     AGE
+        NAME                TYPE        CLUSTER-IP      EXTERNAL-IP   PORTs     AGE
         pks-test            ClusterIP   10.100.200.52   <none>        14771/TCP   22m
         pks-test-headless   ClusterIP   None            <none>        14771/TCP   22m
         ```